Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

 For more gravy, add additional beef broth to the pan after cooking.
 Make a cornstarch slurry by mixing a teaspoon or two of cornstarch with equal parts cold water and then stir into the liquid in the pot.
-Simmer on the stovetop for a few minutes if needed to thicken the gravy.
-However, this makes a pretty good amount of gravy and self-thickens with the flour used to brown the roast.

 Serve this easy dinner with creamy mashed potatoes or egg noodles topped with the rich gravy or dinner rolls on the side for a delicious comfort food meal for the whole family.

-This perfectly seasoned pot roast makes fall-apart tender meat that melts in your mouth.
+This perfectly seasoned pot roast recipe makes fall-apart tender meat that melts in your mouth.
 It will be an instant family favorite.
 Classic roasted veggies, flavorful gravy and beef will be reminiscent of Sunday dinner with this simple yet impressive recipe!

 Can I use other vegetables in this dish?

-While carrots, potatoes and onions are classic choices, you can also pick other vegetables to add to your pot roast.
-Choose veggies that are hearty enough not to become too soft during the long cook time.
+Choose veggies that are hearty enough not to become too soft during the long cooking time.
 Try chunks of celery or mushrooms as two popular additions.

 Get Recipes on Pinterest